Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: The Perfectly Transparent Equilibrium

 \subsection{Preemption}

-The PTE is based on an iterated elimination of strategy profiles that cannot be possibly the solution of the game under Necessary Knowledge of Strategies and Necessary Rationality, because players otherwise \emph{would have deviated}.
+The PTE is based on an iterated elimination of strategy profiles that cannot possibly be the solution of the game under Necessary Knowledge of Strategies and Necessary Rationality, because players otherwise \emph{would have deviated}.
+The elimination of such strategy profiles is called preemption.